 Explore the First Course of Jiva Virtual Campus!

 The purpose of the course is to become aware of our inner feminine self.
 Vedic scriptures emphasize the importance of feminine qualities in the world and on the spiritual path.
-This course is beneficial for both men and women who want to experience their feminine spiritual mood, which is the real beauty.
+This course benefits both men and women who want to experience their feminine spiritual mood, which is the real beauty.

 © 2017 JIVA.ORG.
 All rights reserved.